alexmacarthur/macarthur-me-gatsby/src/pages/posts/building-a-lambda-function-with-netlify.md

 Let's break this body payload down a bit.

-*token* - This is the unique payment token that will be generated by our checkout form on the front end.
+**token**: This is the unique payment token that will be generated by our checkout form on the front end.
 In it, the user's email address is also included, which comes in handy to trigger email receipts.

-*amount* - This is the price of the widget, measured in cents.
+**amount**: This is the price of the widget, measured in cents.
 So, 1000 is actually $10.00.

-*idempotency_key* - This is a good idea to pass to better [prevent the same operation from being performed twice accidentally](https://stripe.com/docs/api?lang=curl#idempotent_requests).
+**idempotency_key**: This is a good idea to pass to better [prevent the same operation from being performed twice accidentally](https://stripe.com/docs/api?lang=curl#idempotent_requests).
 We're dealing with money here.
 If this happens, people gonna be mad.
 It doesn't necessarily matter what that value actually is, just that it's unique.

 **If the body has everything we require, pass it to Stripe to create a charge.** After we get a response back, we're returning the status of that charge back to the browser.
 Feel free to elaborate on this as you see fit.
 Create customers, trigger emails following a successful charge, whatever you like.
 The point is we create a charge and immediately let the browser know if it was successful or not.